GJNAng98/ANN-based-Controllers-for-CSTH-Process/README.md

 # ANN-based-Controllers-for-CSTH-Process
 Two linear Artificial Neural Network (ANN)-based controllers for the control of a nonlinear system are presented.
 The optimization and pole placement control design strategies are used.
 For both strategies, linear ANNs are used to model a Continuous Stirred Tank Heater (CSTH) process.
 Third-order discrete-time models or Adaline ANNs are used whose parameters are updated at every sampling time to provide adaptability to the controllers.
 Simulation tests show that the linear ANN-based controllers can overcome strong nonlinear coupling effects, reject step disturbances, and provide adequate damping to the subsystem interactions.
 Both ANN-based control design strategies are shown to be interchangeable with each other for the control of the CSTH process.

+Further research was done on three-input-three-output systems.
+An unpublished paper on the education of ANN-based controllers with coupling and decoupling techniques was written.
+Feel free to contact me for more details.

 Published paper: G. J. Nicholas Ang, L. Huang and C. Min Lim, "Artificial Neural Network-Based Controllers for A Continuous Stirred Tank Heater Process," 2018 15th International Conference on Control, Automation, Robotics and Vision (ICARCV), 2018, pp. 1414-1419, doi: 10.1109/ICARCV.2018.8581301.